d-smith/multisig-certora/readme.md

 * run1 is the first cut with enough added to at least ensure only valid states are possible
 * run2 - only signers may approve, may not approve your own spend
 * run3 - approvers are unique, e.g. same approver approving 2 times does not satisfy the signature threshold
+* run4 - only approved transactions may be sent
+* run5 - state transition checks